 “Being in politics is like being a football coach.
 You have to be smart enough to understand the game, and dumb enough to think it’s important”Eugene Mc Carthy (1916-2005), American Democratic Politician

-The book has 319 pages, but it’s written in simple language and easy to read.
-I also felt that the authors could have added more young regional political leaders to know their personalities, aspirations, ideologies and interests.
-Currently, the book has leaders who are more prominent and popular than those who are grassroots workers and making a difference at ground level.
+Though authors covered all issues related to length and breath of the country, they did not mention young regional political leaders to know their personalities, aspirations, ideologies and interests.
+Currently, the book has leaders who are more prominent and popular than those who are grassroots workers and who are making a difference at ground level.